Charly García: Maravillización (2000–2003)

 In 2000, Charly and Nito Mestre decided to bring Sui Generis back to life.
 For the special occasion, they both composed the songs for a new LP, "Sinfonías para adolescentes" ("Symphonies for Adolescents").
 This new period would be marked by García's new "sound concept" of Maravillización or "Making something marvellous", replacing the old dark "Say no more" style.

 Finally Sui Generis played again in the Boca Juniors's Stadium, for 25,000 fans on December 7, 2000.
 Charly played for almost four hours.

 Many journalists criticized this return, stating that the main cause for it was the money and that both members of the band had changed so much, that the new album and show had nothing to do with the "real" Sui Generis.

 During 2001, ¡Si!
 Detrás de las paredes ("B [the musical note]!
 Behind the Walls") was edited as the second and last Sui Generis's LP in this new era.
 It was a mash up between live versions of the Boca Juniors's concert, new songs (as "Telepáticamente") and some versions of old songs. (such as "Rasguña Las Piedras", featuring Gustavo Cerati, former leader of Soda Stereo).
 Besides on October 23, 2001, Charly reached age 50.
 For the occasion, a special concert in the Colliseum Theater was organized.

 After this interruption in his solo Career, Charly got back to the spotlight after releasing Influencia ("Influence") in 2002.
 This new disc contained some interesting songs that made an impact in the Latin American world of Rock, such as "Tu Vicio" ("Your Vice"), "Influencia" ("Influence", translated cover from Todd Rundgren's original "Influenza") and "I'm Not In Love" (featuring Tony Sheridan).
 Even though it included old songs as "Happy And Real" (from Tango IV, 1991) or "Uno A Uno" ("One to one", from El Aguante, 1998) and different versions of the same songs, this was probably García's best album since 1994.

-Live concerts of Influencia were probably Charly's best in a long, long time.
-With the strong support of María Gabriela Epumer in chorus and guitar, Charly showed up in many different concerts, such as two in the Luna Park Stadium, Viña del Mar and Cosquín Rock with correct performances.
+Live concerts of Influencia brought a renewed energy to Charly's performance.
+With the support of María Gabriela Epumer in chorus and guitar, Charly played in many different concerts, including two in the Luna Park Stadium, Viña del Mar and Cosquín Rock.

 Finally in October 2003, Charly released Rock and Roll, Yo ("Rock and Roll, Me"), dedicated to María Gabriela.
 The songs weren't as good as those in Influencia, his voice often sounds out of tune and, once again the LP contained too many versions and translated covers such as "Linda Bailarina" ("Pretty Ballerina", Michael Brown) or "Wonder" ("Love´S in Need of Love Today" by Stevie Wonder).